Sertraline is the first-line option in people with coronary heart disease. Alternatives include fluoxetine, paroxetine and mirtazapine.

 It is important to seek advice from the specialist who knows the person before considering any changes to an MAOI regimen.

-• If MAOIs are used in people with a risk of arrhythmias, discuss the risks with the mental health specialist and consider if ECG monitoring would be beneficial.
+MAOIs can cause arrhythmia as a side effect.
+If MAOIs are used in people with a risk of arrhythmias, discuss the risks with the mental health specialist and the person.
+Consider if ECG monitoring would be beneficial.

 Other antidepressants